ryan-a-davis365/Quiz-Time/README.md

 ## Overall:

 ### Responsiveness -
-I spent a great amount of time making sure that my site was easily accesible and understandable on a multitude of different devices such as, a computer screen, an ipad, a small tablet, a regulared sized phone, and a small phone.
+I spent a great amount of time making sure that my site was easily accessible and understandable on a multitude of different devices such as, a computer screen, an ipad, a small tablet, a regulared sized phone, and a small phone.
 I done this by making sure everything was easy to read and laid out in a manner that was easy to navigate, regardless what device the user is on.

 ### Lighthouse Score -
 Desktop